pnp/sp-dev-fx-webparts/samples/jquery-photopile/README.md

-# JQuery, Photopile.JS & Office UI Fabric Client-Side Web Part
+﻿# JQuery, Photopile.JS & Office UI Fabric Client-Side Web Part

 ## Summary

-Sample Web Part illustrating using JQuery and  [Photopile.Js](https://github.com/bigbhowell/Photopile-JS) with the SharePoint Framework.
+This is a sample web part that illustrated the use of JQuery and  [Photopile.Js](https://github.com/bigbhowell/Photopile-JS) with the SharePoint Framework.

-With it, you can display the photos contained in a SharePoint Pictures Library and it simulates a pile of photos scattered about on a surface.
-Thumbnail clicks remove photos from the pile, (enlarging them as if being picked up by the user), and once in  view a secondary click returns the photo to the pile.
+With this web part you can display the photos contained in a SharePoint pictures library and it simulates a pile of photos scattered about on a surface.
+Thumbnail clicks remove photos from the pile, (enlarging them as if being picked up by the user) and once in view a second click returns the photo to the pile.

 ![Photopile Web Part displayed in SharePoint Workbench](./assets/photopileoverview.gif)